Dyed combed Trident

 Products for Sale

 Fleece, various natural colours, either whole fleeces or smaller quantities.
-Alpacas produce 2 kg or more of usable fleece in a shearing, which is too much for many spinners.
+Alpacas can produce up to a kg or more of fleece usable for spinning in a shearing, which is too much for many spinners.

 Handcombed fleece for worsted spinning

 |ultrafine||<18 µm||Knitted scarf||Summer shawl||Rare for sheep to be this fine|

 |fine||20-23 µm||General knitwear||Crochet garments||Merino|

 |strong||26-30 µm||itchy jersey; jacket||outer garment; woven blanket||Shetland|

 |extra strong||>30 µm||Carpet||Tapestry||Wensleydale|